Michigan International Camporee

 Michigan Crossroad Council Troops and Crews (This includes Great Lakes, President Ford, Southern Shores, and Water and Woods Field Service Council troops and crews) - To participate in MIC 2016, Michigan Crossroad Council troops and crews must make a two week commitment.
 The week of July 16/17 to 24, 2016, their unit will host either one international contingent of 8 Scouts and 2 leaders or two international contingents totalling 16 Scouts and 4 leaders in their homes.
 Then the following week they will have a contingent of their Scouts, Venturers, and leaders equal in size to the contingent(s) they are hosting camp with their international guests as part of an MIC 2016 campsite troop.
 If individual MCC Scouts and Venturers whose troop or crew will not be an MIC 2016 host unit want to participate in MIC 2016, they must find an MIC 2016 host unit near them that is willing to include them in its contingent.
 To learn more, read the June 19, 2015, MIC 2016 Host Unit Update.
 MIC2016HostUnitUpdate-2015-06-19.pdf

 Troops and Crews from other BSA councils - There is a very limited number of spaces for patrols of 8 Scouts/Venturers and 2 adult leaders from other BSA councils.
 So that there will be the maximum number of states represented, there is a limit of one patrol per state.
 Returning out-of-council patrols have priority Applications are now closed for BSA troops and crews from other councils.
-All available spaces will be filled by current applicants.
+All available spaces have been filled by current applicants.